 Here are a few of the highlights.
 If you have questions, or need a little more guidance, the Lexington Visitor Center, located downtown in the historic courthouse, is here to help.
 Stop by and grab some of our materials and we’ll be happy to point you in the right direction.

 Climbing and Hiking at Red River Gorge

 Few places are as beautiful as Central Kentucky.
 In fact, one of the best ways to experience all that beauty is to just get in the car and drive in any direction.
 But if you’re looking to get out and explore, a hike at Raven Run Nature Sanctuary is a great place to start.
 For a more relaxed walk in the park, check out the Arboretum State Botanical Garden, near Kroger Field.
 But let’s say you want to kick it up a notch.
 The world-famous Red River Gorge and its endless hiking trails, breathtaking vistas and legendary climbing routes are less than an hour away.

-Maybe you’re more of a water bug.
+Maybe you’re more of a water enthusiast.
 If so, check out Canoe Kentucky.
 They’ll hook you up with a kayak or a canoe and send you floating down the Elkhorn River.
 And for the adrenaline seekers, there’s always the world-class ziplining canopy tour at Boone Creek Outdoors, just a stone’s throw away from campus.

 Patio Seating at Wallace Station

 UK has some of the best campus dining options anywhere.
 But when you’re craving something a little different, or just want to explore some of the good eats Lexington has to offer, here are a few of our favorite places with patio seating or curbside pickup.